 The Sanja Matsuri is known as one of the “3 Great Shinto Festivals in Tokyo” — along with the Kanda and Sanno festivals.
 It takes place every year over the third weekend of May.

-This is one of the rowdier festivals with 2 million spectators typically in attendance to watch rather energetic, sometimes tattooed gentlemen doing what can most accurately be described as ‘mikoshi jousting’.
-Whereas in other festivals the ‘portable shrine’ bearers may bounce the incredibly heavy mikoshi, during the Sanja matsuri, fundoshi clad participants often ride on the top and will try to knock opponents off —although this is strictly prohibited.
+This is one of Tokyo rowdier festivals.
+Some 2 million spectators typically turn up to watch rather energetic, sometimes tattooed gentlemen doing what can most accurately be described as “mikoshi jousting.”
+Whereas in other festivals the mikoshi (portable shrine) bearers may bounce the incredibly heavy mikoshi, during the Sanja Matsuri, fundoshi-clad participants often ride on the top and will try to knock opponents off — even though this is strictly prohibited.

 A new generation of underground artists are reconceptualizing the avant-garde and for two days their creative works are on display for the world to enjoy.
 Tokyo Art Tank provides a vast and eclectic body of work that is enjoyable for […]